aghosh92/causal-modeling-phys/README.md

     --functions.py: Contains all utility functions

   outputs/: Store all the output files generated during the execution of the scripts.
-It includes generated plots from causal models, interventions, datasets and results of refutability tests

 ## Installation & Navigation